deskpro/deskproapps/tutorials/oauth.md

 ```

 ## Step 2.
 Configure the manifest

+!INCLUDE "_manifest_summary.md"

-Edit the app configuration in _package.json_, which can be found in the app root directory.
-Change the "title" property to "OAuth Tutorial".
+Edit the _package.json_, which can be found in the app root directory.
+Change the `deskpro.title` property to "OAuth Tutorial".
 Also add the "storage" values shown below.

 {% label %}package.json{% endlabel %}
 ```json